vilkastakan/generative/README.md

 ## localhost:8080

-The web-poster series about digital etiquette in Russian.
+The web-poster series about digital life in Russian.

 ### async